 After the injections you will be taken to a recovery or ward area where nursing staff will check on you.
-You will be asked to lie flat for about 30 minutes or longer.
-You may be helped to sit up and your blood pressure and pulse may be checked.
-You will be told when to get dressed and be given help to make sure that you can stand safely after the procedure.
+Sometimes you will be asked to lie flat for about 30 minutes or longer.
+You will be helped to sit up and your blood pressure and pulse will be checked.
+You will be told when to get dressed and be helped to make sure you can stand safely after the procedure.